Calabi-Yau Metrics with K\"ahler Moduli Dependence: Introduction

-Obtaining analytic expressions for the metric (even approximate ones) is therefore of central importance.
-They render the dependence on the moduli explicit, streamline computations, and allow one to track systematically how physical quantities vary across moduli space.
-Ultimately, a proper understanding of moduli stabilisation requires that all relevant terms in the effective action be expressed explicitly in terms of the moduli, so that extrema can be identified and analysed in a controlled manner.
 Hybrid strategies combining numerical data with analytic reconstruction have begun to appear~\cite{Mirjanic:2024gek,Lee:2025pue}, indicating that such a synthesis is feasible.
 In this work, we develop such a hybrid approach for the K\"ahler-moduli sector.
 Concretely, we use neural networks to learn the Ricci-flat K\"ahler potential at selected points in K\"ahler moduli space, and then fit this data with an explicit analytic Ansatz whose coefficients are promoted to functions of the K\"ahler parameters.
 We then use symbolic regression on the fit data to find analytical expressions for these coefficients.
 In this way, we obtain closed-form approximate formulae for the metric that retain explicit and controllable dependence on the K\"ahler moduli.
-We restrict to Calabi–Yau threefolds with $h^{1,1}(X)=2$, in particular we study a bicubic hypersurface in $\mathbb{P}^2 \times \mathbb{P}^2$ and a bi-degree $(2,4)$ hypersurface in $\mathbb{P}^1 \times \mathbb{P}^3$.
-As we shall see, the resulting analytic expressions reproduce the numerically learned \K potentials to within a few percent, while making the moduli dependence fully explicit.
+We restrict to Calabi--Yau threefolds with $h^{1,1}(X)=2$, in particular we study a bicubic hypersurface in $\mathbb{P}^2 \times \mathbb{P}^2$ and a bi-degree $(2,4)$ hypersurface in $\mathbb{P}^1 \times \mathbb{P}^3$.
+As we shall see, the resulting analytic expressions reproduce the numerically learned K\"ahler potentials to within a few percent, while making the moduli dependence fully explicit.
+The associated CY metric, although not achieving the same accuracy as the neural network, remains Ricci-flat to a good approximation.

 The paper is organised as follows.
 In Section~\ref{sec:strategy}, we describe the general strategy we adopt.
-We then proceed by applying this approach to the two Calabi–Yau manifolds mentioned above, presenting the results in Sections~\ref{sec:bicubic} and~\ref{sec:2_4}.
+We then proceed by applying this approach to the two Calabi--Yau manifolds mentioned above, presenting the results in Sections~\ref{sec:bicubic} and~\ref{sec:2_4}.
 We conclude in Section~\ref{sec:conclusions}.